danijar/computer-game/README.md

 Instructions
 ------------

 A precompiled executables for Windows is found in the `Debug` folder.
-You only need the `Application.exe`, it is standalone and has all needed libraries included.
+You need the `Application.exe` and the `shaders` folder and it's content.
+You can find that in the `Debug` folder of that project.
+The executable has all needed libraries included.

 ###Key controls